 We salute Suzanne in her efforts to give specialized care to children and adolescents with life limiting illnesses.
 The service that Ladybug House will provide is so greatly needed.
-In the United States there are over 3,000 adult hospice care facilities and over 400 just for pets.
-Only 2 hospice care homes exist for children: George Mark Children’s House in San Leandro, CA and Ryan House in Phoenix, AZ.
-In the United Kingdom there are 53 homes and our neighbors in Canada just built their eight home.
-Hopefully, Ladybug House will be the third in the US with a long chain of others to follow.
+In the United States there are over 4,000 adult hospice care facilities and over 200 just for pets.
+Only 3 hospice care homes exist for children: George Mark Children’s House in San Leandro, CA, Ryan House in Phoenix, AZ and Crescent Cove in Minneapolis, MN.
+In the United Kingdom there are 53 homes and our neighbors in Canada just built their eighth home.
+Hopefully, Ladybug House will be the first in the Pacific Northwest with a long chain of others to follow.

 Editor’s Note: Because of her efforts and the unique home she plans to build, Suzanne was invited to the White House on June 18, 2014 where she was able to collaborate with others and garner more support for her vision.

 Suzanne’s dream has already attracted an amazing team of volunteers.
-If you would like to know more about Suzanne’s vision or be a part of it, she can be contacted at firstname.lastname@example.org.
+If you would like to know more about Suzanne’s vision and where she is today Click Here or be a part of it, she can be contacted at firstname.lastname@example.org.

 Author: Joe Baber